-In determining the appropriate sentence, the first decision the court must make is the "in/out" decision: whether the defendant should be sent "in" to prison or whether the defendant should be "out" on probation or a short split sentence.11 For many of the boxes, this decision has already been made.
+In determining the appropriate sentence, the first decision the court must make is the "in/out" decision: whether the defendant should be sent "in" to prison or whether the defendant should be "out" on probation or a short split sentence.
+For many of the boxes, this decision has already been made.
 The white boxes are prison only.
-If the instant offense falls into a white box, then the court must decide "in" to prison unless the court finds that one of the mitigating factors applies and chooses to sentence the offender "out" to probation or a short split as a result.
+If the instant offense falls into a white box, then the court must decide "in" to prison unless the court finds that one of the mitigating factors applies and as a result chooses to sentence the offender "out" to probation or a short split.
 In the shaded boxes, the decision is left to the judge to decide.
 In the light gray boxes, probation is permissible.
 Even without finding a mitigating or aggravating factor applicable, the court has the option to impose probation, a short split or straight prison.
 Each of those "in/out" decisions would be compliant.
 In the dark gray boxes, a short split sentence is permissible.
 The court has the option to impose a short split sentence or a straight prison sentence and, absent a finding that a mitigating factor applies, only those in/out options would be compliant.
-See § 3.4 for further discussion of probation.
+See §3.4 for further discussion of probation.

 In those boxes where probation or a short split is permissible and the judge decides to use one of these options, in order for the sentence to be compliant with the guidelines, the prison term that is imposed and suspended, in all or part, must fall within the range provided in that box.
+(See

 Box 7A on the Master Grid is light gray which means that it is a probation permissible box.
 The prison range in Box 7A is 12 to 36 months.
 A sentence of 24 months plus 3 years supervised release, ESS all, with five years probation would be a guidelines compliant sentence.
 A sentence of five years probation would not be compliant and would also be illegal because probation cannot follow the suspension of imposition of sentence, see D.C.
-Official Code § 16-710, unless it is a Youth Rehabilitation Act sentence, see D.C.
+Official Code § 16- 710, unless it is a Youth Rehabilitation Act sentence, see D.C.
 Official Code § 24-903.
 A sentence of 8 months, ESS all, with five years probation would not be compliant because the minimum prison sentence imposed initially must be at least 12 months.
-Similarly a sentence of 40 months, ESS all, with five years probation would not be cause the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must not be more than 36 months.
+Similarly a sentence of 40 months, ESS all, with five years probation would not be compliant prison sentence imposed initially must not be more than 36 months.